microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/template.md

 ---
 title: "template resource type"
-description: "Represents a container for templates, such as device templates used for onboarding Entra ID devices."
+description: "Represents a container for templates, such as device templates used for onboarding devices in Microsoft Entra ID."
 author: "ploegert"
 ms.localizationpriority: medium
-ms.date: 11/24/2024
+ms.date: 12/31/2024
 ms.subservice: "entra-id"
 doc_type: resourcePageType
 ---